Creating and Using Symbol Moldings

 To subtract the rectangular solid from our molding solid

-- Select the larger molding segment and click the Solid Subtraction edit button, then click on the Box primitive we created in step 8 to subtract the area where they intersect.
+- Select the larger molding segment and click the Solid Subtraction edit button, then click on the Box primitive we created above to subtract the area where they intersect.

 You should now have something similar to this: